 Evaluating marriage practices in the mid-nineteenth century requires readers today to set aside current cultural notions.
-Although the two fourteen-year-old brides were unusual, the girls were not “underage.”
-In fact, fourteen-year-old girls are allowed to marry in the United States with the approval of their parents in the twenty-first century, which both had.
+Although marriages to fourteen-year-old brides were unusual, such females were not “underage.”
+In fact, fourteen-year-old girls are allowed to marry in the United States with the approval of their parents then as well as today.

 In the United States during the nineteenth century, the average female age for first marriages was around twenty.1

 Polygamy researcher Kimball Young wrote: “By present standards a bride of 17 or 18 years is considered rather unusual but under pioneer conditions there was nothing atypical about this.”2